Tree Permits and Information

 How do I convert tree circumference to diameter?

 Regardless of whether you need a Major or Minor Permit, you can use the application form below:

 Click here to download the Tree Removal and Replacement Application Form

 Turn in your application Monday - Friday, 9am-12pm or 1pm-3pm.
-You can also email your application to the City Arborist, Hannah Swanson, to get the process started.
 An application fee of $79.75, in the form of cash, check, or credit/debit card (3% fee added) is due at application.
-If arborist review is required (Major Permits), arborist time is billed to the applicant at a rate of $95/hour.
+For major tree removals, an arborist report needs to be submitted as part of the application.
+City Arborist review for major tree permits is required and billed to the applicant at a rate of $95/hour.